aeslaughter/moose/docs/content/documentation/systems/Mesh/index.md

 ## Replicated and Distributed Mesh

-The core of the mesh capabilities are derived from [libMesh](http://libmesh.github.io), which has two underlying parallel mesh formats: "replicated" and "distributed".
+The core of the mesh capabilities are derived from [libMesh], which has two underlying parallel mesh formats: "replicated" and "distributed".

 The replicated mesh format is the default format for MOOSE and is the most appropriate format to utilize for nearly